The Cabot Institute at the University of Bristol carries out fundamental and responsive research on risks and uncertainty in a changing environment.

-John Cabot (Giovanni Caboto) was an Italian-born explorer who, in attempting to find a direct route to Asia, became the first early modern European to discover North America.
+John Cabot (Zuan Caboto) was an Italian-born explorer who, in attempting to find a direct route to Asia, became the first early modern European to discover North America.

-In May 1497, with the support of the English king Henry VII, Cabot sailed west from Bristol on the Matthew in the hope of finding a route to Asia.
+In May 1497, with the support of the English king Henry VII, Cabot sailed west from Bristol on the Matthew in the hope of finding new lands and an alternative route to Asia.
 On 24 June, he sighted land and called it New-found-land.

 This spirit of exploration is at the heart of the Cabot Institute.